-Recently, Shelley Davis, MSN, RNC, CCM, vice president of Clinical Strategy at Lightbeam Health Solutions, sat down with Rob Guigley, chief commercial officer at Ambry Genetics.
-Their discussion outlines both how Ambry Genetics’ CARE Program works and ways to incorporate genetic screening and risk management into a population health strategy.
+Recently, Shelley Davis, MSN, RNC, CCM, Vice President of Clinical Strategy at Lightbeam Health Solutions, sat down with Rob Guigley, Chief Commercial Officer at Ambry Genetics.
+Their discussion outlines both how the Ambry Genetics CARE Program works to incorporate genetic screening and risk management into a population health strategy.
 Below, I’ve summarized a few of key points.

 CARE identifies patients at risk for disease.
 With this information, patients and their providers have better insights to guide treatment decisions.
 In addition, all family members can receive testing through CARE, which streamlines screening, provides education on genetic tests and links ordering and results together in one online platform.

 As Rob points out in the video, 50 – 80% of people eligible for genetic testing are not tested.1 Analyzing a gene like BRCA1 (breast cancer gene 1) is a great preventive approach but getting to that point requires a cycle of information.
 Clinicians rely on family history as a first step in risk assessment, and patients must understand how their results can help them.
 The real power lies in both parties making an informed decision together.

 Ambry’s CARE program provides information for clinical decision-making in oncology, cardiology, and neurology.
 Clinicians receive recommendations for increased screenings and medical management based on a patient’s needs.
 CARE also gives individuals the option to speak to a genetic counselor so they can learn more about their specific test and/or condition.
 In addition, Ambry Genetics offers no-cost testing for close relatives who may carry the same gene or be at risk.